 Clearly, sexual assault and any physical abuse or threat are against the law and should be reported to the police.
-Importantly, if such as complaint is reported to the police, or court proceedings are being pursued, an employer must investigate in the complaint within the workplace also.
+If a complaint is reported to the police an employer must investigate in the complaint within the workplace.

 The law on harassment at work

 Fortunately, the Equality Act of 2010 was created not only to protect workers from discrimination but also to protect against sexual harassment and workplace bullying.
 When it comes to sexual harassment, the law applies equally to both men and women.
 However, it’s worth pointing out that, just as with cases of discriminations, complaints of sexual harassment will usually only be considered at an employment tribunal if the worker makes a claim within three months of when the incident took place.
-However, there have been calls for this to be increased to six months, and even if a case is reported much later, employers should take these complaints seriously and carry out a full investigation under the terms of employment and official behaviour at work policies.
+There have been calls for this to be increased to six months.
+Even if a case is reported much later, employers should take these complaints seriously and carry out a full investigation.
+Following the terms of employment and official behaviour at work policies.

 Policies in the workplace

-Regardless of the legislation, employers should have clearly defined policies that make it clear to workers what behaviour is acceptable and what is considered sexual harassment.
-Employers should provide all recruits with an employment handbook outlining policy on harassment and workplace bullying and make the reporting of incidents as stress-free as possible.
+Regardless of the legislation, employers should have clearly defined policies.
+It must be made clear to workers what behaviour is acceptable and what is considered sexual harassment.
+Employers should provide all recruits with an employment handbook outlining policy on harassment and workplace bullying.
+Reporting incidents should be made as stress-free as possible.

 If a worker wishes to make a complaint regarding sexual harassment, they should first do so according to the policies in place at the organisation where they work.
 Typically, this will be to a manager or a member of HR with specialist training in this area.
 A local trade union representative may be more appropriate depending on the circumstances of the complaint.

-If dissatisfied with the employer’s handling of your complaint, you then have the right to take the matter to an Employment Tribunal.
+If dissatisfied with the employer’s handling of your complaint, you can take the matter to an Employment Tribunal.